How to Safely Thaw Frozen Pipes: Step-by-Step Guide & Prevention

 How to Identify Frozen Pipes

 The first step in dealing with frozen pipes is recognizing the warning signs before the situation turns into a burst pipe emergency.
-The sooner you identify the problem, the better your chances of resolving it safely — and affordably.
+The sooner you identify the problem, the better your chances of resolving it safely and affordably.
+The American Red Cross notes that if you turn on a faucet and only a trickle comes out, you should suspect a frozen pipe.

 Common Signs Your Pipes Are Frozen